Learn About Our Major in Marketing

 This course provides a global orientation to the study of marketing.
 The cultural environment of the global marketer is reviewed throughout every area of the course.
 All marketing decisions are studied through an understanding and appreciation of different cultures.
 Within this context, the course will cover how to assess global marketing opportunities and how to develop global marketing strategies.

 This course overviews personal financial planning issues and tools with topics that include goal setting, managing cash and budgeting, taxes, wise use of credit, purchasing decisions, risk management, investments and retirement and estate planning.
 Ethics and values in personal finance will also be addressed.

 Introduces students to advertising’s/marketing communication’s role as a vital tool in the distribution of goods and services.
 It is structured to meet the needs of those wishing to secure a solid foundation for further work in the field as well as aiding those who seek a basic knowledge of the place of advertising/marketing communication in the business and social environment.

 This course explores the problems confronting marketing managers in the formation of marketing policies using an experiential-based approach to the comprehensive study and analysis.
 Active learning assignments, a marketing simulation and a marketing plan may be included in the course.
 Active learning assignments, a marketing simulation and a marketing plan may be included in the course

-Students will complete the following requirements in order to achieve a major in Marketing.
+Students will complete the following requirements to achieve a major or minor in Marketing.